better-internet/radworks-docs/docs/governance/how-governance-works.md

 :::tip

-🔎 Want to become a RAD holder and active voter?
-Start by [obtaining RAD tokens](/governance/obtain-rad)
+🔎 Want to become a $RAD holder and active voter?
+Start by [obtaining $RAD tokens](/governance/obtain-rad)

 :::